Asymptotic expansions relating to the distribution of the length of longest increasing subsequences: Expansion of the Poissonized Length Distribution

 In these terms we get the following theorem.

 \begin{theorem} There holds the expansion

 which is uniformly valid when $r,\nu \to\infty$ subject to

-with $m$ being any fixed integer in the range $0\leq m\leq m_*$ and $t_0$ any fixed real number.
+with $m$ being any fixed non-negative integer and $t_0$ any fixed real number.
 Preserving uniformity, the expansion can be repeatedly differentiated w.r.t. the variable $r$.
-Here the $F_{j}^P$ are certain smooth functions{\rm;} the first two are\footnote{To validate formulae (\ref{eq:F22P}a/b) and \eqref{eq:F3P}, Fig.~\ref{fig:F23P} plots $F_3^P(t)$ next to the approximation
+Here the $F_{j}^P$ are certain smooth functions{\rm;} the first three are\/\footnote{To validate formulae (\ref{eq:F22P}a--c), Fig.~\ref{fig:F23P} plots $F_3^P(t)$ next to the approximation

 for $r=250$ and $r=2000$, varying $\nu$ in such a way that $t=t_\nu(r)$ covers the interval $[-6,2]$.}